- PrintArticle Summary

 - Withdrawing from Buprenorphine: Treatment Methods and Options for Help

 - Detoxing, Addiction Treatment Rehab and Recovery

 Although buprenorphine is often used in the treatment of opioid addiction, people may become dependent on it if they abuse it.
 This medication is classified as a Schedule III controlled substance because of its effects and moderate risk for abuse.
-For help with buprenorphine withdrawal or addiction, please fill out the form or call 1-888-658-5242.
-This 24/7 hotline provides confidential support and referrals to qualified treatment centers.
+For help with buprenorphine withdrawal or addiction, please fill out the form or call 1-888-935-1318 Who Answers?.
+This 24/7 hotline provides confidential support from rehab treatment advisors.

 Buprenorphine Abuse and Addiction

 Buprenorphine is derived from thebaine, which is an opium extract.
 The effects of the medication are not as strong as those of heroin and methadone, but a person may still feel euphoric or slightly sedated when taking it.
 The risk for abuse is low for people who are tolerant of high doses of opioids.
 High doses of buprenorphine may even trigger withdrawal symptoms in people with severe opioid addictions.
 However, people who are not accustomed to opioids or who abuse only low doses of opioids may find the effects of buprenorphine addictive.